Am4nzi/plantme/README.md

 - A customised 'stepper' component which is always visible, and allows the user to keep track of their progress through the menus, and navigate back and forth between each one to make edits to their selections with ease.

-- Vuex is used for state management, with the [vuex-persist](https://www.npmjs.com/package/vuex-persist) package to store selections in local storage, to handle edge-cases where the page might be refreshed and state would otherwise be cleared.
+- Vuex is used for state management, with the [vuex-persist](https://www.npmjs.com/package/vuex-persist) package to store selections in local storage.

-- A [Postgres](https://www.postgresql.org/) databse is used to store static content, whilst dynamic content is generated within the app.
+- A [Postgres](https://www.postgresql.org/) database is used to store static content, whilst dynamic content is generated within the app.
 All data is dispatched to the Vuex store to be used as a single source of truth.

-- An expansion panel is used to hide extra information so as to note impact the simple, minimal UI.
-The user can open this panel upon request.
+- Users can apply custom filters based on their unique requirements.

+- On the results page, a separate menu can be toggled on-and-off to allow the user to tweak their search filter, new results are fetched from the database upon each menu selection with speed, without the user having to click a 'search' button.

+- There are interfaces where users can filter their selections, two-way data-binding using Vuex and computed properties with setters are used to keep selections in sync across both interfaces.

 ## Demo